daley-mottley/medical-calculator/project-plan/TASKS.md

 - [ ] Improve Saved Calculations page UI for better appeal and user-friendliness (feature/saved-calculations-ui-improvement, 2024-06-13)
 - [ ] Replace Suggestion Box widget icon with a more appropriate icon (BallotBox or Vote) (feature/suggestion-box-icon-update, 2025-06-12)
 - [ ] Remove the "Settings" and "Theme" section from the profile page.
 Add a profile image at the top with the option to change the profile image.
 Allow the user to change the user name as well. (in progress)
+- [x] Make the dashboard title on the Navbar navigate to the dashboard ('/calculators') (feature/navbar-dashboard-title-link, 2024-06-16)

 ### Priority 2 (High)
 - [ ] Implement unit tests for all calculator components (Some tests exist, need comprehensive coverag